jina-ai/fastapi-serve/docs/autoscaling/cpu/README.md

   target: 40
 ```

-The above configuration will scale up the app to 2 replicas when the CPU usage exceeds 40% and scale down to 1 replica when the CPU usage falls below 40%.
+The above configuration will scale the app up to a maximum of 2 replicas when CPU usage exceeds 40%, and scale it down to 1 replica when the CPU usage falls below 40%.

 Let's look at an example of how to auto-scale a FastAPI app based on CPU usage.